iswaryaah/portfolio/README.md

 # Common Algorithms

 * Linear Regression
   * Used to estimate real values based on continuous variables (e.g. sales, house prices)
 * Logistic Regression
   * Used to predict a binary outcome, usually for discrete data (e.g. winning a game vs. not, successful sale vs. not)
 * Decision Tree
   * Used in classification problems (e.g. photos, bio samples)
 * SVM (Support Vector Machine)
   * Used in classification problems where a point belongs to one group or another (e.g. height vs. hair length)
 * Naive Bayes
   * Classification technique which assumes independence between predictors (e.g. probability of color, weight and shape predictors of fruit would be considered independently)
 * kNN (k-nearest neighbour)
   * Classification mechanism which classifies data points based on majority votes of k neighbours
 * K-Means
   * Classify a data set through clustering (e.g. types of clients)
 * Random Forest
   * An ensemble of decision trees for classification problems
 * Dimensionality Reduction Algorithms
   * Identifies the variables more significant to the analysis
-* Gradient Boosting algorithms
+* Gradient Boosting algorithms:
   * GBM
   * XGBoost
   * LightGBM
   * CatBoost